French priest kidnapped by gunmen in northern Cameroon

 Augustine Fonka Awa, governor of Far North region, told Reuters he had gone to Nguetchewe with security forces to investigate the kidnapping and expressed fears the priest had been taken to Nigeria.

-An official at the Paris prosecutor’s office said an investigation had been opened into “kidnapping and illegal confinement by a group linked to a terrorist organization”.

-France’s Foreign Ministry said it was trying to establish the identity of the kidnappers.
+France’s Foreign Ministry said checks were under way to establish the identity of the kidnappers.
 Paris considers the region high risk for kidnapping and has warned its citizens to leave, but Vandenbeusch had insisted on completing his mission.

 “All must be done and all will be done so that he can be freed as quickly as possible,” French President Francois Hollande said during a visit to Monaco.